maknetaRo/100days/README.md

 **Today's Progress:**
 * was only following a bit of React course
 * did some CSS in another project
+* created a small word-cloud project

 **Thoughts:**
 * Wasn't feeling good on Saturday, slept all evening
+* working with python is so fun

 **Link to work:**